kathrine0/code-that-writes-code/libs/green-lantern/README.md

-# document-list
+# Green Lantern

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test document-list` to execute the unit tests.
+Run `nx test Green Lantern` to execute the unit tests.